AscendingPassage.com HOME PAGE.

 who could obtain no place there conceived the idea of having humble

-names; or even recommended that their mummies might be there for some
+stone stelae planted on the holy ground.
+Some arranged that their mummies might be there for some

 weeks, even if they were afterwards removed.
 And thus, funeral